SamryMohamed2001/PocketPal_App/README.md

 How to Use SOCAR:
 To use SOCAR, follow the steps below:
-1. Launch the AR app on your device.
+1. Launch the SOCAR app on your device.
 2. Point your device's camera at a flat surface to create an AR environment.
 3. Launch SOCAR by tapping on the app icon.
 4. Follow the on-screen instructions to interact with SOCAR.